-Beginning in October of 2021, Megan Smith, Food Security and Sustainability Programs Coordinator, started seeing familiar faces more often at the Mission’s food pantry.
+Beginning in October of 2021, Megan Smith, Food Security Program Coordinator, started seeing familiar faces more often at the Mission’s food pantry.
 As everyday costs, such as home heating oil and rent continue to rise, many must adjust their budgets to make ends meet.
 This decreases the amount of money they can spend on other necessities, like food, and can present real challenges for many Downeast families.

 “Most of the general public thinks people utilizing pantry services are people in deep poverty, but that isn’t true in today’s economy.
 The average pantry recipient today is working—usually more than one job—and earns too much income to qualify for federal or state support programs,” explains Jenny Jones, the Mission’s Interim Downeast Director.
 “So, they turn to local organizations where income isn’t a barrier to services.
 More and more low- and middle-class households are needing the pantry.”